A&E crisis as emergency nurses to strike for 48 hours in biggest walkout so far

 “Without a resolution, this ongoing dispute could lead to serious, long-term damage to the NHS.
 We understand that frontline staff feel they’ve had no choice but to take this action due to challenges including the high cost of living, workforce shortages and below-inflation pay rises.”

-He said trusts are “deeply concerned” their efforts to cut the NHS backlog will be hampered.
+He said trusts are “deeply concerned” that their efforts to cut the NHS backlog will be hampered.

 It comes as the health service is experiencing its worst winter ever with 50,000 patients a week delayed in A&E for 12 hours over December, as revealed by The Independent.
-Almost 140,000 patients have had their surgery or appointments canceled during strike days as NHS ambitions to cut waiting list take a major hit.
+Almost 140,000 patients have had their surgery or appointments canceled during strike days as NHS ambitions to cut the waiting list down take a major hit.

 The RCN has warned that previous national agreements for staffing services during strikes will be stopped for the March dates, although it is “continuing discussions” over life-saving care with the NHS.